 The Puritan spirit of seeking God and religious liberty at all costs gave birth to the United States of America.
 Nonetheless, over time, America permitted a selfish and decadent culture to emerge and displace its original concern for God's will.
-Traditional Christianity lacked spiritual resource to prevent the rise of sexual immortality and materialism.
+Traditional Christianity lacked spiritual resources to prevent the rise of sexual immorality and materialism.
 Arriving here in December 1971, my husband and I, with our members, invested all our strength to resurrect the founding spirit of America and awaken Americans to their God-given responsibilities.
 God's dream is for all people in the world to live with gratitude in the peaceful, happy realm of God's love.
 To achieve this, we knew we had to stir up a revolutionary culture of heart.
 This was the impetus for our Yankee Stadium rally on June 1, 1976.

 The year 1976 was the bicentennial of the founding of the United States.
 As Koreans, citizens of a republic that owed its existence in large part to the United States, we love America.
 Since 1972, my husband had been speaking emphatically throughout America, saying, "God sent me in the role of a doctor and as a firefighter to save America."
 We believed that America is a chosen nation, and we declared as our theme for the 1976 rally, "God Bless America."
-We raised our voices to shout that, without overcoming the danger of communism and the breakdown of family-centered morality, America would utterly fail God.
+We raised our voices to shout that God needs America to overcome communism and restore family-centered morality.